nisabek/getAWSdocs/README.md

 ./getAWSdocs.py -d -f
 ```

-__Note:__ You can use a combination of -d and -w and -b to download all documents at once.
+__Note:__ You can use a combination of -d and -w and -b and -s to download all documents at once.

 That's it!